Making your own way and discovering the wonders of a place are quite the delight. It’s like you’re truly uncovering a gem no one else has seen.

 One of the coolest ways to get around downtown Roanoke is by bike.
 Rent one and head off on a two-wheeled adventure for art.
 Along the way you’ll find fantastic murals, sculptures, statues, and a variety of other artsy things.

-Craft beer aficionados will be delighted to sip their way through the Beerway, a trail of seven delicious craft breweries.
+Craft beer aficionados will be delighted to sip their way through the breweries that are part of Virginia's Blue Ridge Cheers Trail.
 With thirst-quenching flagship offerings and creative seasonal specials, there's always something tasty on tap.
 The scenery along the way is pretty excellent, too.

-Three wineries dot this trail through Botetourt County, which makes these visits a tremendous addition to the tasting tour of Botetourt.
+You'll love exploring the beautiful views and tasting rooms of the six wineries on the Bedford Wine Trail.
 Enjoy a wine flight and then take a walk along the vines.
 If the weather is ideal, spread out a picnic and soak in the views.

 Gainsboro is Roanoke’s historic African American neighborhood.
 Separated from downtown by the railroad tracks, the community found itself naturally segregated and so was self-sustaining with its own hospital, hotel, restaurants, etc. A most notable piece of history is the Dumas Center for Artistic and Cultural Development.
 It used to be the Hotel Dumas – the only hotel for traveling African Americans visiting Roanoke during segregation.
 If walls could talk, you’d likely hear the unmistakable voices of Ella Fitzgerald and Louis Armstrong, who stayed there while entertaining in Roanoke.